Front Range Fed

 ingredients for cheddar cheese balls.

 • Butter, flour, and salt.
 These are basically your standard pie crust ingredients.
-A key difference between the dough for these cheese straws and a pie crust dough is that for these you want your butter to be at room temperature so that it mixes evenly into the dough.
+A key difference between the dough for these cheese straws and a pie crust dough is that for these, you want your butter to be at room temperature so that it mixes evenly into the dough.
 This is unlike most recipes for pie crust, where the butter should be as cold as can be.

 • Sharp cheddar cheese.
-I like to save time so I just use pre-shredded cheese which works great.
+I like to save time, so I just use pre-shredded cheese, which works great.
 But if you want to step it up a bit, you can put in a tiny bit more work and buy a whole cheese block and grate it a bit finer.
 This just helps to incorporate the cheese a bit better into the dough.

 • Cayenne and paprika.
 If we're making this cheddar cheese straws recipe, these two ingredients are a must in our family.
 They don't make these "spicy" per se, but they do add a kick to each bite that really amps up the flavor.
 Feel free to dial the spice up or down by adding more or less cayenne and paprika.